 New Underground Structures

-The LBNF Conventional Facilities on the Near Site will include new underground structures including the Beamline Extraction Enclosure and Primary Beam Enclosure, the Decay Pipe, and the Absorber Hall and Support Rooms, and the near detector Hall and Support Rooms.
+The LBNF Conventional Facilities at the Near Site will include new underground structures including the Beamline Extraction Enclosure and Primary Beam Enclosure, the Decay Pipe, and the Absorber Hall and Support Rooms, and the near detector Hall and Support Rooms.
 This section provides additional details regarding these facilities.

 Beamline Extraction Enclosure and Primary Beam Enclosure